tldr-pages/tldr/pages/common/chsh.md

 > Change a user's login shell.
 > More information: <https://manned.org/chsh>.

-- Set a specific login shell for a current user interactively:
+- Set a specific login shell for the current user interactively:

 `chsh`

-- Set a specific login shell for a current user:
+- Set a specific login shell for the current user:

 `chsh -s {{path/to/shell}}`